RadhikaKhewalkar7/Currency-Convertor-app/README.md

-# Truth-And-Dare-Game-App
+# Currency Convertor App
-A gaming app built in Android Studio and designed in Canva and Adobe Xd
+A app built in Android Studio and designed in Canva and Adobe Xd